impossibledreams/wc-external-variations/readme.txt

 This update adds settings to control whether links open in the same or new tab.

 == Changelog ==

+= 1.0.9 =
+* Fixed encodeding/decoding in the external URL

 = 1.0.8 =
 * Refactored Javascript code to fix issues with quick view plugins and themes (#9)